 If you can decrease the size of the image files on your webpage and increase page load speed, there is less chance that students who visit your site will click away.
 Photos that take too long to load may not create the best experience for your students or visitors on your site!

-You can reduce the image size by saving or exporting image files for the web.
-We recommend using editing programs such as Canva, or Photoshop.
+Thinkific limits image file size to a maximum of 4MB, but most images can be much smaller than that while still looking great.
+You can often reduce the image size by saving or exporting image files for the web, using editing programs such as Canva, or Adobe Photoshop.
 Bonus - Canva has a free version!

 Aspect Ratio and Cropped Images

 Aspect ratio is the proportional relationship between an image's width and height.
 Essentially, it describes an image's shape.
-An image's aspect ratio is its width to height ratio expressed as a number, like 3:4.
+An image's aspect ratio is its width to height expressed as a ratio, like 3:4.
+A 16:9 aspect ratio is recommended as a best practice for images on the web.

 Maintaining a consistent aspect ratio is important as it prevents images from becoming distorted.
 For example, if you reduce the width of an image by half, you must also reduce the height by half.
-This is why images will crop or blur depending on the screen or browser window size, or type of device used.
-This distortion is the aspect ratio in action.
 If you change an image’s width and don’t adjust its height proportionately, you’ll blur or distort the image and affect the image quality.
+To avoid distorting images when displaying your site on different sized screens, browser windows, or device types, Thinkific makes dynamic use of image cropping and blurring, rather than resizing images non-proportionally.

 For example, this is why your Landing Page Banner image crops and changes when viewing it through different screen sizes.
 On larger screens like laptops, the Banner will appear wider.
 You will see more of the image width while the top and bottom of the image may appear cropped.
 On smaller devices like phones and tablets, the height may increase to create more real estate for text and buttons vertically, and the left and right sides of the image will be cropped.

 This is intentional and expected behaviour, to ensure that the content within your Banner is always visible and optimized on mobile devices.
-For example, if your Banner image was really wide and we tried to show the full width of the Banner on a small phone, that would mean we would need to drastically shrink the text and buttons which would be illegible for the student!
+For example, if your Banner image was really wide and we tried to show the full width of the Banner on a small phone, that would mean we would need to drastically shrink the text and buttons, making them illegible to the student!

-With this in mind we recommend following any specified photo sizes requirements and using images that are graphic or abstract without any text.
-Another best practice is to use images with 16:9 ratio for web use.
+With this in mind, we recommend following any specified photo sizes requirements and using images that are graphic or abstract, without any text.

-If there is the option, you can use the Focal Point Picker which gives you a degree of control over what portion of your image stays live or visible across different screen sizes.
-More on that HERE.
+In some Site Builder sections, the image properties will include a Focal Point Picker, which gives you a degree of control over what portion of your image stays live or visible across different screen sizes.
+Read more about how to use the Focal Point Picker.

 If your banner image is cropping, it is likely due to how it responds to aspect ratio.
-For more details, please check out our Knowledge Base guide HERE.
+For more details, please check out our Knowledge Base guide.

 Take it a Step Further